wix/ricos/README.md

 > You can also import the CSS files using `@import '~...`;` from a SCSS file.

-### 2. Add plugins
+### 2. Add Plugins

 To add plugins to your editor, choose one of the implemented plugins from [the list of available plugins](`./pacakges/`).

-Then, install the plugin you wish use from NPM:
+Install the plugin you wish use from NPM:

 ```bash
 $ npm install wix-rich-content-plugin-divider
 ```

-Import the plugin's stylesheet file:
+Import the plugin's stylesheet file in your main app's file:

 ```jsx
 import 'wix-rich-content-plugin-divider/dist/styles.min.css';